Trading Glass

 • How to actually improve execution

-This post shows you why most trade reviews are incomplete or useless — and how to design a review system that feeds your edge forward.
+This lesson shows you why most trade reviews are incomplete or actively misleading — and how to design a review system that feeds your edge forward instead of poisoning it.

 Why Journaling Alone Doesn't Work